The Transfusion Drink

 - Ginger Ale * - once the ice is in and the vodka has been added, fill the rest of the cup with grandma's favorite ginger ale but be sure to leave about an inch and a half of space at the top. *Note: some folks prefer Sprite; we are not among them.

-And there you have it.
+Garnish with a lime wedge if you will, and there you have it.
 So, next time you're out on the course or kicking a few back at the 19th hole, be sure to order a golf drink with grape juice, baby - the transfusion.
 We bet you'll love it so much it'll be your go-to cocktail at the golf club moving forward.